mdp-toolkit/mdp-docs/source/tutorial_src/ch4_bimdp.rst

             bs.append(b)
         raise StopIteration(x, {"all the b": bs})

-This example as runable and commented code can be found in the `bimdp_simple_coroutine.py` example.
+A complete node class together with some more code can be found in the `bimdp_simple_coroutine.py` example.

 Classifiers in BiMDP